 St Austell

 Located in St Austell, this cottage is by the sea.
 Mevagissey Museum and Charlestown Shipwreck and Heritage Centre are cultural highlights, and some of the area's attractions include Eden Project and Mevagissey Aquarium.
-Lost Gardens of Heligan and Pinetum Park and Pine Lodge Gardens are also worth visiting.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Lost Gardens of Heligan and St Austell Leisure Centre are also worth visiting.
+Kayaking and scuba diving offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking and cycling nearby.

 Getting around